-The book and CD package includes five full length practice exams in addition to a full 15 chapters of review that is divided into the four major themes on the statistics test: Exploratory Analysis, Planning a Study, Probability, and Statistical Interference.
+The book includes five full length practice exams in addition to a full 15 chapters of review that is divided into the four major themes on the statistics test: Exploratory Analysis, Planning a Study, Probability, and Statistical Interference.

 The book includes 2 full length practice tests with detailed answers and explanations, a full review of the subject material presented, and step-by-step techniques for cracking each type of statistical analysis question.